When it comes to performance in C#, even small inefficiencies can add up in large codebases. One common example is the use of the LINQ method .Any()

 with .Length > 0

 for a 100-element integer array.
-The results were so shocking, I almost spilled my coffee.
+The difference was significant.

 Method | Mean | Error | StdDev | Allocated |